guanquann/tp/docs/DeveloperGuide.md

 1. Initial launch

+   1. Prerequisites: Ensure you have followed the setup instructions above.

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   1. Double-click the jar file <br>
+      Expected: Shows the GUI with a set of sample contacts.

 1. Saving window preferences

-   1. Resize the window to an optimum size.
+   1. Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.